Verest/personal-site/README.md

 ```

 ## Models
 Any model classes go within `app/Models` and should extend `Framework/BaseModel`.
+At the moment, no full ORM exists - heavy work in progress both in documentation and function.
-At the moment, no ORM exists, solely a object property called `$db` which contains a PDO connection to the database configured.
+1. Protected property `$db` contains a PDO connection to the database configured.
+2. `protected $table` should be set to the table name.
+3. The `->all()` method returns an array of model objects with the a `attributes` property containing the row's data.

 ## Views
 Views are placed in the `views` directory.